rphillippi/rphillippi/README.md

 - 🔭 I’m currently working on **Federal Website Standards**

-- 🌱 I’m currently learning **How to use GitHub, Surface Pattern Design, and Illustrator.**
+- 🌱 I’m currently learning **how to use GitHub, Surface Pattern Design, and Illustrator.**

 - 👯 I’m looking to collaborate on **projects related to AI, Design Ops, and social justice.**